ghoomfrog/silili/examples.md

 *ana Kun.* — I'm Ghoom.

-*anta ja kuwa?* — Speaking of you, what? — What's up?
+*anta ju kuwa?* — You are of what? — What's up?

 *anta sana?* — You're okay? — How are you?